r-i-c-h/jekyll-uno/_posts/2018-02-01-Systems-Design-Interview-Questions.md

 categories: [webdev, code, backend]
 tags: [dev, devops, ops]
 ---
 The below list is adapted/augmented from an article on Hackernoon - [Top 10 System Design Interview Questions for Software Engineers][hackernoonPost].
+Also worth reading is the same author's [article on how to approach answering][how2] these sorts of quests.
 (Imagine all of the below bullet-points have an implied 'How To' in front of them if not explicitly written.
 Thnx.)

 ## 1. Design TinyURL or bitly
 ### A URL shortening service